 Readings: Muhammad Abduh, "Islam, Reason, and Civilization," in Islam in Transition, 20-23; Hasan al-Banna, "The New Renaissance," in Islam in Transition, 59-63.
-Questions for classroom discussion:

 What is Abduh's view of Islamic history and Islamic civilization's relationship with the West?
 How does he account for the resurgence of Western civilization at the end of the Middle Ages?
 What does al-Banna identify as worthwhile in non-Muslim societies and social movements?